Why the Right Business Performance Measures Matter (From Chaos to Clarity, Part 3)

 You’ll hear many terms used interchangeably: KPIs, OKRs, metrics, scorecards.

-What you call them matters far less than how they’re defined and used.
-It is also helpful to recognize that KPIs and OKRs are different.
-KPIs usually track ongoing performance, while OKRs are often used to drive improvement toward a specific objective.
+It’s also helpful to recognize that KPIs and OKRs serve different purposes.
+KPIs typically track ongoing performance, while OKRs are often used to drive improvement toward specific objectives.

-At their core, performance measures answer a simple leadership question: How do we know if we’re making progress on what matters most?
+How do we know if we’re making progress on what matters most?

-When measures are clear, they create focus.
 When they’re vague or excessive, they create confusion and debate.

 Why Most Small Businesses Get Measures Wrong

-4. Shared ownership (which often means no ownership) Collaboration is important, but accountability requires clarity.
+Collaboration is important, but accountability requires clarity.
 Every measure needs one owner.
 That person may rely on many others, but they are responsible for understanding performance, identifying gaps, and asking for support.
 Without clear ownership, measures become discussion points instead of leadership tools.

 If values are stated but never measured, they remain aspirational.
 When measures reflect values, culture and execution reinforce each other.
 What leaders choose to measure quietly defines what the organization believes actually matters.